Price Earnings to Growth Ratio (PEG)

 This is an ultimate guide on how to calculate Price Earnings to Growth Ratio (PEG) ratio with thorough interpretation, analysis, and example.
 You will learn how to use its formula to identify if a stock is undervalued.

-What is PEG Ratio of a Stock?
+Definition - What is PEG Ratio of a Stock?

 The price earnings to growth ratio, also known as the PEG ratio, takes the price earnings ratio one step further.

-The PEG ratio compares a company’s current share price with its current earnings per share, and then measures that P/E ratio against the rate at which the firm’s earnings are growing.
+This valuation ratio compares a company’s current share price with its current earnings per share, and then measures that P/E ratio against the rate at which the firm’s earnings are growing.

 This offers a big advantage over calculating a firm’s P/E ratio alone, since that figure only considers the company’s value in terms of the earnings it’s currently generating.